affilirator/thekitchen-pot/src/content/blog/how-to-cook-sausages-in-the-oven.md

 ### How long should I cook sausages in the oven?

 Bake your sausages for 30 minutes at 400 degrees Fahrenheit.
-Use your thermometer to ensure that the sausage's internal temperature gets to at least 165 degrees Fahrenheit before you can eat them.
+Use your thermometer to ensure that the sausage’s internal temperature gets to at least 165 degrees Fahrenheit before you can eat them.

 ### Can I cook sausages in the oven?